-In June 2014, FASB issued an accounting standards update entitled ASU 2014-12, Compensation Stock Compensation.
-The standard requires entities that grant their employees share-based payments in which the terms of the award provide that a performance target that affects vesting and that could be achieved after the requisite service period be treated as a performance condition.
-The standard will become effective for us beginning January 1, 2016.
-We are currently evaluating the guidance to determine the potential impact on our consolidated results of operations, financial condition, cash flows, and financial statement disclosures.

-In August 2014, FASB issued an accounting standards update entitled ASU 2014-15, Presentation of Financial Statements Going Concern.
-The standard requires entities to evaluate for each annual and interim reporting period, whether there are conditions or events, considered in the aggregate, that raise substantial doubt about the entity s ability to continue as a going concern within one year after the date that the financial statements are issued (or within one year after the date that the financial statements are available to be issued when applicable).
+Agent Considerations (Reporting Revenue Gross versus Net)" which clarifies the implementation guidance on principal versus agent considerations.
+In April 2016, the FASB issued "ASU 2016-10, Identifying Performance Obligations and Licensing" which clarifies the implementation guidance on identifying performance obligations and the licensing implementation guidance.
+In May 2016, the FASB issued "ASU 2016-12, Narrow-Scope Improvements and Practical Expedients" which provides practical expedient for contract modifications and clarification on assessing the collectability criterion, presentation of sales taxes, measurement date for noncash consideration and completed contracts at transition.
+These standards permit the use of either the retrospective or cumulative effect transition method.
+We have not selected a transition method and we are currently evaluating the impact these standards will have on our consolidated results of operations, financial condition, cash flows, and financial statement disclosures.
+In August 2014, FASB issued an accounting standards update entitled "ASU 2014-15, Presentation of Financial Statements - Going Concern."
+The standard requires entities to evaluate for each annual and interim reporting period, whether there are conditions or events, considered in the aggregate, that raise substantial doubt about the entity's ability to continue as a going concern within one year after the date that the financial statements are issued (or within one year after the date that the financial statements are issued (or within one year after the date that the financial statements are available to be issued when applicable).
 The standard will become effective for us beginning January 1, 2017.

-In February 2015, FASB issued an accounting standards update entitled ASU 2015-02, Amendments to the Consolidation Analysis.
-The standard requires entities to evaluate whether they should consolidate certain legal entities.
-All legal entities are subject to reevaluation under the revised consolidation model.
-The standard will become effective for us beginning after December 15, 2017.
-We are currently evaluating the guidance to determine the potential impact on our consolidated results of operations, financial condition, cash flows, and financial statement disclosures.
+In July 2015, FASB issued an accounting standards update entitled "ASU 2015-11, Inventory - Simplifying the Measurement of Inventory."
+The standard requires entities to measure inventory at the lower of cost and net realizable value.
+The standard will become effective for us beginning January 1, 2017.
+We do not anticipate the adoption will have a material impact on our consolidated results of operations, financial condition, cash flows, and financial statement disclosures.